CalDrac/KirbySqueakSquadRandomizer/README.md

 Randomizes items contained in chests, except for the strawberry shortcake, the goal of the game.

+I have ideas to add randomizing options, but I don't have the knowledge in NDS rom structure to implement them.
+If you know :
+- World structure
+- Level structure
+- How to add an item

+Feel free to contact me : caldrac on discord

 # To use the randomizer

 Download and extract the lastest release or build the code